zolk/docsify-breeze/README.md

 ### Powered by Docsify

-This project is powered by [Docsify](https://docsify.js.org/), a lightweight documentation site generator with no statically generated HTML files.
+[Docsify](https://docsify.js.org/) is a lightweight documentation site generator with no statically generated HTML files.
 All documentation is written in Markdown.

 Breeze includes a custom theme for Docsify, plus a suite of custom plugins that enable robust documentation of Web Components.
 Features include